sam81/sam81.github.io/r_guide_bookdown/01_installing_R.md

 ```r
 install.packages(c("gplots", "signal"))
 ```
 will install the `gplots` and `signal` packages.
-Another way to install a package is to download the related tarball and then from a root console issue the command:
+Another way to install a package is to download the related tarball from CRAN and then from a console issue the command:

 	R CMD INSTALL /packagename